Braxton Garrett: Miami Marlins

 Garrett began the 2023 season as a long reliever but joined the Marlins starting rotation in April after Johnny Cueto injured his right biceps.
 Garrett started 30 games for the Marlins, pitching to a 3.66 ERA in 159 2/3 innings while striking out 156.
 He started Game 2 of the 2023 National League Wild Card Series, which the Marlins lost.

 On May 24, 2024, Garrett threw a complete–game shutout against the Arizona Diamondbacks.
 He completed the shutout in 95 pitches, a feat known as a Maddux.
 He was placed on the injured list with a left forearm flexor strain on June 23, and was transferred to the 60-day injured list on July 30.
 Garrett did not return in 2024, and finished the year with a 2–2 record and 5.35 ERA with 34 strikeouts over 7 starts.

 On January 8, 2025, it was announced that Garrett would miss the entirety of the 2025 season after undergoing a revision surgery on his left ulnar collateral ligament.

+Garrett was optioned to Triple-A Jacksonville to begin the 2026 season, after Janson Junk was named as the team's fifth starter.
+On April 21, Garrett pitched a complete game of eight innings at the Gwinnett Stripers without allowing a hit, but the Stripers scored two runs on two hit by pitches, a wild pitch, an error by Garrett, and a sacrifice fly, winning the game, 2-0.
+Because the Stripers did not play the bottom of the ninth inning due to having a lead at home after the top of the ninth, Garrett pitched only eight innings, and the game does not count as a no-hitter by MLB's definition.

+Chicago Cubs

+On August 3, 2026, the Marlins traded Garrett to the Chicago Cubs in exchange for Jonathon Long and Jace Beck.